davidinfosec/Ely.gg-CLI-Lookup-Tool/readme.md

 - `item`: The RS3 item to search for.
 - `-b`, `--brief`: Display only the latest 10 prices (optional).
+- `-c`, `--chart`: Generate a .png file displaying a small chart to accompany your search.

 To execute the tool, run the following command in your terminal: